helm/charts/postgresql/README.md

 # PostgreSQL

-This package provides a basic PostgreSQL database pod for development purposes.
+This package provides a basic PostgreSQL database for development purposes.